 Tuome is like that sane but also surprisingly cool and great person you date after a string of maniacs: calm, fun, not super flashy, and even pretty interesting.
-The food at this little East Village spot is essentially American with some Chinese influence, which manifests itself in dishes like octopus with XO sauce, and “The Pig Out For Two" which comes with cubes of crispy pork belly and spicy peanut noodles.
-All of it's really delicious, and legitimately original.
+The food at this little East Village spot is essentially American with some Chinese influences, so you’ll find dishes like octopus with XO sauce, and “The Pig Out For Two,” which comes with cubes of crispy pork belly and spicy peanut noodles.
+All of it is really delicious, and legitimately original.

-When Barrio Chino first opened years ago, it was one of the key cool spots on the Lower East Side - with lots of people talking about how it was the city’s best Mexican food, and no one could get in without waiting hours for a table.
+When Barrio Chino first opened, it was one of the key cool spots on the Lower East Side - with lots of people talking about how it was the city’s best Mexican food.
+So naturally, no one could get in without waiting hours for a table.
 Nowadays, the food is still excellent (get the enchiladas verdes), and while you’ll probably encounter a wait, it won’t be a plan-ruining one.
-The space is tiny and loud, but it’s a fun vibe for a small group dinner (or a late in the game date when you don’t really need to hear each other talk anyway).
+The space is tiny and loud, but it’s a fun place for a small group dinner (or a later-in-the-game date when you don’t really need to hear each other talk anyway).